asemio/SZXX/README.md

 ### Is it fast?

-Given similar optimization efforts, streaming parsers should always be slower than parsers that deserialize a whole file into memory and read from that.
+Given similar optimization efforts, streaming parsers (like SZXX) should always be slower than parsers that deserialize a whole file into memory and read from that.

 However, SZXX has received **extensive** performance optimizations, to the point that SZXX is faster than many non-streaming XLSX libraries.